mvolkmann/blog/src/smalltalk.md

 - `Class` is a subclass of `ClassDescription`.
 - `ClassDescription` is a subclass of `Behavior`.

+TODO: Discuss what a "metaclass" is and how there methods become available.

 The `new` method in `Behavior` sends the `#basicNew` to the class from which an instance is being created, which initializes all the instance variables to `nil`.